 AWAKE – Being AWAKE speaks to being conscious about the world around us and how we interact with and relate to it.
 We ask travelers to actively seek the unseen aspects of a culture, to learn and understand the underlining beliefs that govern a place.
 A traveler seeking transformative experiences intentionally investigates how the world operates, how it influences us, and how we influence it.
 They also reflect deeply on their own beliefs that might be challenged and explore new avenues for expansion and growth.
 When we live our whole life with a particular worldview we can become blind to how it influences us – this is where traveling with H.E.A.R.T. can assist us in expanding our perspective and worldview.
 Simply being open and having the desire to learn can make all the difference.

-Another aspect of resilience is overcoming physical challenges.
+Finally, another aspect of resilience is overcoming physical challenges.
 When confronted with physical challenges that are far from beyond your usual activities, remind yourself that you and your body are resilient and capable of more than you may have ever imagined.
-I know I was always surprised and even impressed by what my body was capable when choosing to take on physically challenging adventures!
+I know I was always surprised and even impressed by what my body was capable of when choosing to take on physically challenging adventures!

-Traveling with H.E.A.R.T. will give any traveler the tools they need to grow, evolve, and create a more conscious loving world. with a cultivated h.e.a.r.t. perspective anyone can use travel as a powerful vehicle for both personal and collective transformation.
+Traveling with H.E.A.R.T. will give any traveler the tools they need to grow, evolve, and create a more conscious loving world. with a cultivated h.e.a.r.t. centered perspective, anyone can use travel as a powerful vehicle for both personal and collective transformation.